joker-b/botzo/_posts/2005-03-05-The-Fine-Print.md

 <hr width="20%" align="center">

-<i>PS: Yes, I know that Kyocera this week announced that all <a href="/blog/archives/000378.html">Contax film camera</a> production is halted, and digi by the end of the year.
+<i>PS: Yes, I know that Kyocera this week announced that all <a href="{{ site.baseurl }}{% post_url 2005-02-28-Fastest-Thumb-in-the-West %}">Contax film camera</a> production is halted, and digi by the end of the year.
 I almost never seem to buy any gear new anyway, heh.</i>